abrbhat/customer-support/README.md

 * The admins can remove any agents and admins but not customers
 * The last agent and admin cannot be removed

+## Architecture

+### Back-end
+The Back-end of the application is a Ruby on Rails API.
+The API is based on the REST architecture and responds with JSON.
+The API follows the standard MVC design pattern.

+### Front-end
+The source code for the front-end AngularJS SPA resides in project_root/client.
+Building it with grunt results in the built being stored in project_root/public.
+This enables the Ruby on Rails server to serve the web pages directly without involving the asset pipeline.
+The front-end communicates with back-end through the REST API provided by the back-end.

+The Angular App is divided into components and models.
+* A component consists of a controller and a template.
+It handles logic related to an individual state.
+* A model is a factory containing business logic related to a particular entity.

 ## Installation
 The app consists of Ruby on Rails back-end and AngularJS front-end